 The centerpiece of the Institute is a certification program employing a variety of distance-learning and on-site practicum formats.
-Students will meet each year at the annual Kavod v'Nichum Conference (usually in the early summer) for in-person training and networking and will be expected to participate in local training opportunities as well as other relevant national conferences.
-During the certificate program, students will join in a three-week practicum/study tour to New York, Prague (the home of the first Chevra Kadisha), and Israel to study with local chevra kadisha groups and experts.
+Students meet each year at the annual Kavod v'Nichum Conference (usually in the early summer) for in-person training and networking and are expected to participate in local training opportunities as well as other relevant national conferences.
+The culminating component of the certificate program is a three-week practicum/study tour to New York, Prague (the home of the first Chevra Kadisha), and Israel to study with local chevra kadisha groups and experts.
 Our course focus covers five major areas: chevra kadisha, tahara, education and training strategies, nechama, and traditional practices.

-By the end of the program, students will have developed theoretical and practical expertise in the halachot, minhagim, logistics and finances surrounding serious illness, death, funerals, burial, mourning, and legacy preparation, including ethical wills.
-Students will be prepared to work with and assist grieving families before and after death and to organize and train volunteers to perform these mitzvot in their communities.
+By the end of the program, students develop theoretical and practical expertise in the halachot, minhagim, logistics and finances surrounding serious illness, death, funerals, burial, mourning, and legacy preparation, including ethical wills.
+Students are prepared to work with and assist grieving families before and after death and to organize and train volunteers to perform these mitzvot in their communities.

 Will students attend?
-There are 60 students in the first five cohorts.
+At the beginning of 2014, there are 70 students.
 And there is great interest in the Jewish community.
 Over 3/4 of a million people have visited www.jewish-funerals.org, Kavod v'Nichum's website.
 The Chevra Kadisha Conferences are well attended and have generated enthusiastic response.
 There is a hunger for in-depth education.
 The Gamliel Institute fills this critical void in education and service delivery and has the potential to change the current culture surrounding end of life issues in the Jewish community - from denial and neglect to awareness, acceptance, and healthy integration into family and community life.